fatkulumar/fatkulumar/README.md

 Pateron Indonesia (PT.
 Pateron Edukasi Indonesia) February 2023 - Now

-- Collaborated with the development team to create and maintain web applications using PHP (Laravel) and JavaScript (Vue.js).
+- Collaborated with the development team to create and maintain web applications using PHP (Laravel) and JavaScript (Vue.js, framework nuxt 2).
 - Developed RESTful APIs and integrated third-party services for data retrieval and processing.
 - implemented frontend from design figma responsive user interfaces using HTML, CSS, Tailwind CSS
 - Utilized Git for version control and collaborated in Agile development workflows.